Landways is a specialist in the design, build, finance, operation and upgrade of integrated digital infrastructure for high-density environments.

 The last decade has seen the rapid adoption of smartphones by consumers.
 According to Ofcom, 96% of all UK adults own a mobile phone, 80% of which are smartphones.
 These smartphones have, in turn, enabled a revolution in the way internet services are consumed.
 Mobile applications have quickly transformed a huge range of people’s daily activities, from dealing with their bank to the way they listen to music or read a newspaper.

-Our growing need to consume and interact with the online world has resulted in an explosion of exciting new digital services offering enhanced visitor experiences, big data capture and analysis and increased revenue generation opportunities.
+Our growing need to consume and interact with the online world has resulted in an explosion of exciting new digital services offering enhanced visitor experiences, data capture, and analysis and increased revenue generation opportunities.

 However, it has proven very difficult for venues with large audiences to harness the benefits of this digital revolution.
 Mobile networks (originally designed to handle voice calls) and traditional Wi-Fi installations have failed to cope with the huge and fast-growing quantity of data consumed and generated by devices (c.50% per annum), meaning that connectivity is either of poor quality or non-existent.